Roggebroodje/PortfolioRogierHetem/index.md

 ## Project 1: Where to bet?
 ### Where do you get the best odds if you would like to bet on your favourite boxing match? <br>
-In this webscraping project I compared the betting odds from four websites.
-I specifically looked at boxing events. <br>
+In this webscraping project I compared the betting odds from four different websites.
+I specifically looked at boxing events.
+I used selenium and bs4 to scrape the desired information from the different websites.
+Using three selfmade functions I paired the corresponding boxing events from the different websites.
+Then comparing the different odds and returning a data frame   <br>

-Main packages used: bs4, selenium, pandas and numpy. <br>
+The main packages I used were: bs4, selenium and pandas. <br>

 ### Welcome to GitHub Pages